getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 {{ h3(text="Validating JWT") }}

-We have a way of issuing tokens but our `/beer` endpoint is still open to anyone.
+We have a way of issuing tokens but our `/beer` endpoint is still open to everyone.
-We will be requiring the user to send their token in the request so that we can verify they have access to view our list of beers.
+We will require the user to send their token in the request so that we can verify they have access to view our list of beers.
 The convention for sending JWT tokens is that the token is sent as a `Bearer` token in an `Authorization` header.
-Sending a `Bearer` token just means that you need to prepend `Bearer ` to your token.
+Sending a `Bearer` token just means that you need to prepend `Bearer ` to the token.

 ```go
 func ListBeers(w http.ResponseWriter, r *http.Request) {